WIC-FMNP, EBT & MARKET MATCH MAKE FRESH FOOD AFFORDABLE

-All of PCFMA's farmers' markets accept WIC-FMNP coupons for families and seniors and CalFresh-EBT.
+PCFMA's farmers' markets accept WIC-FMNP coupons for families, seniors, and CalFresh-EBT.
 If you receive WIC-FMNP you can spend it with any of the farmers in a PCFMA farmers' market just like cash.
 To use your CalFresh-EBT benefits, visit the farmers' market information booth and talk to the Market Manager or helpful volunteer.
 While you are there, ask about how Market Match can help stretch your food dollars even further.

-Market Match makes it easy put more fresh fruits and vegetables on your family’s table.
-You can double your budget for fresh fruits and vegetables, up to an additional $5 per farmers’ market visit, when you make a purchase with your CalFresh/EBT (food stamp) card at your PCFMA farmers’ market.
+Market Match makes it easy to put more fresh fruits and vegetables on your family’s table.
+You can double your budget for fresh fruits and vegetables, up to an additional $10 per farmers’ market visit, when you make a purchase with your CalFresh/EBT (food stamp) card at your PCFMA farmers’ market.

-- Buy EBT Scrip with your Golden State Advantage EBT card.
+2. Buy Calfresh/EBT Scrip with your Golden State Advantage EBT card.

-- For every $1 dollar you purchase you will receive a free Market Match dollar worth $1 in fresh fruits and vegetables, up to $10 in free scrip per farmers’ market visit.
+3. For every dollar you purchase, you will receive a free Market Match dollar in fresh fruits and vegetables, up to $10 in free scrip per farmers’ market visit.

-- Shop for fresh fruits and vegetables, spending the tokens with farmers as you would spend cash.
+4. Shop for fresh fruits and vegetables, spending the tokens with farmers as you would spend cash!

 Everyone in the San Francisco Bay Area should have access to fresh produce.
-That’s why we’re proud to be part of the California Market Match Consortium dedicated to making locally grown fruits and vegetables more affordable for CalFresh (food stamp) recipients.
+We’re proud to be part of the California Market Match Consortium dedicated to making locally-grown fruits and vegetables more affordable for CalFresh (food stamp) recipients.